louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 **Today**: Someone sends you a link to "claim your airdrop."
 You click, connect wallet, sign a message, and your wallet is drained three days later via the Permit signature you unknowingly authorized.

 **With AI Agent + Smart Contract Account**: You tell your agent "Check if I have any claimable airdrops."
 Agent queries known airdrop contracts directly.
 Either finds legitimate claims or reports nothing.
-Random links become useless—you don't click them because your agent handles the entire interaction without a browser.

 The phishing site still exists, but you never visit it.
 The attack vector is closed.

 ## The Objections (And Why They're Wrong)